mohdahsank001/SimpleJavaPrograms/README.md

 # SimpleJavaPrograms

-This repository would contain simple Java programs !
+This repository contain simple Java programs and solutions to programming Challenges. !